durandom/a-coding-team/modes/software-engineer.md

    - Include information about how to test the feature
    - Update the task status in your `active_assignments.md` file to "Completed"
    - Move the task from `active_assignments.md` to `completed.md`
-   - Add the task to the QA team's backlog at `/project/status/qa/backlog.md`

 **Process for Bug Fixing:**